OfficialOrber/OfficialOrber/README.md

 - 👀 I’m interested in all things tech
 - 🌱 I’m currently a software engineering manager
 - 💞️ I’m looking to collaborate on any innovative projects, I have a few hours to dedicate every week
-- 📫 You can reach me on ojesus@orberandco.com
+- 📫 You can reach me on ojesus@orber.co
 - ⚡ Fun fact: The first computer mouse was made of wood!
 Invented by Douglas Engelbart in 1964, the mouse was a simple wooden shell with two metal wheels and is now a crucial component in modern computing.